saurabh-hirani/saurabh-hirani.github.io/_posts/2021-05-01-pipeline-power-1.md

 used to jq and its myriad filters is useful for getting quick answers.
 These kind of problems serve as opportunities to build that muscle memory.

-This post is about the 4th approach - take the dataset which answers your current query and see it hides some other queries worth answering.
+This post is about the 4th approach - take the dataset which answers your current query and see if it hides some other queries worth answering.
 If it does, solve for making the dataset queryable rather than writing one-off solutions.

 Problem-2: